raymonable/LuaASM/README.md

-# TPScript
+# LuaASM

-A ~~really bad~~ work-in-progress scripting language that can access Lua globals.
+Fork of TPScript (primarily so I can bug TPose less to fix bugs, and just fix them myself)

 Example that runs inside of Roblox Luau:
 ```